SourceVietnam news

 To calculate net weight, you can weigh the product alone using a weighing scale.
 Alternatively, you can weigh the product with its packaging, container, and dunnage, then weigh those components separately – a figure known as tare weight – and subtract it from the gross weight.
 Follow these steps to obtain your net weight:

-• Weigh the product while it’s still in its container or packaging to get the gross weight.
+• Weigh the product while still in its container or packaging to get the gross weight.

 • Remove the product from the packaging, then weigh the packaging to get the tare weight.